 - Manure can be concentrated on areas where soil fertility is lacking, by placement of the windbreaks and feed.

 - Livestock can be fed on virtually any parcel of land you choose, provided there is good quality water or adequate snow available for a water source.
-Research has shown cattle using snow as a water source perform equal to cattle drinking water.
+Research has shown that mature cattle using snow as a water source perform equal to those drinking water.

 - The distance and amount of hay hauling may be reduced.
 Where windbreaks and livestock can be moved to parcels of land adjacent to fields where bales are made, the bales can be picked and fed as needed.

 - Fall and winter grazing practices such as stockpiling perennial forage, swath grazing, corn grazing, bale grazing, and crop residue grazing can be used on open parcels of land that do not have natural, or other manmade shelter.